-5 Ways Hijackers Will Sabotage Your Brand on Amazon (And How to Combat Them)
+Amazon Brand Protection: 5 Ways Hijackers Will Try to Sabotage Your Brand on Amazon (And How to Combat Them)

 It’s a dog-eat-dog world out there on Amazon.
-Or, at least it can feel like it when you finally get slammed with a nefarious listing hijacker.
+Or, at least it can feel like it when you finally get slammed with nefarious Amazon hijackers.

 - Unauthorized listing content changes

 - Losing the Buy Box on your own listing

 - Amazon hijackers selling genuine OR counterfeit goods

 - Trademark registration, copyrights, and other IP infringement

 - Suspicious/fake Amazon reviews

 And most importantly, how to take on these challenges, including: